 On the Code Ownership

-I took this as granted until I came across a Microsoft research that contradicted my common sense.
+I took this for granted until I came across Microsoft research that contradicted my common sense.
 They showed that code ownership results in higher code quality and fewer bugs.

 Code ownership and software quality